Frequently Asked Questions

 Threat hunting is a proactive form of cybersecurity designed to hunt down compromised assets/applications, malware, vulnerabilities, and more — residing on the devices, nodes, and endpoints hidden throughout your network.

-The practice of threat hunting exposes the "really bad stuff" (organization-crippling breaches, attacks, malware, ransomware, and more) that most defensive cybersecurity tools — including antivirus, EDR, EPP, UEBA, and even hardware tools — often miss.
+The practice of "cyber threat hunting" exposes the organization-crippling breaches, attacks, malware, ransomware, and more that most defensive cybersecurity tools — including antivirus, EDR, EPP, AV, and even hardware tools — are prone to miss.

 Infocyte HUNT uses a forensic methodology that is radically different from other threat hunting solutions.
 Other hunting tools rely on analyzing event based security logs from cumbersome sensors and software installed on the endpoint.

 Rather than analyzing logs, Infocyte directly inspects volatile memory in the host in order to gather primary data including rootkit hooks, malware persistence mechanisms, application vulnerabilities, and other digital forensics artifacts.

 Those familiar with agentless vulnerability scanners will be familiar with how Infocyte HUNT is architected.
 By deploying lightweight dissolvable agents, HUNT sweeps thousands of endpoints, spending only a few moments on each host.

 This sweep gathers forensic data from each host, even those without conventional detection tools installed.
 The collected forensic data, when combined with Infocyte's analysis automation, provides a more comprehensive picture of the state of endpoints almost immediately.